tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

     helpful to disable this option.
 -   docs - Save /doc directories.
 -   libtool - Leave libtool (.la) files in packages.
+-   staticlibs - Leave static library (.a) files in packages
 -   emptydirs - Leave empty directories in packages.
 -   zipman - Compress man and info pages with gzip.
 -   purge - Remove files specified by the PURGE_TARGETS variable from